StanfordWELab/InflowGeneration/README.md

 To visualize either the Test set or the Dev set predictions, you need to define setToPlot = 'Dev' or setToPlot = 'Test', respectively.

 You can find many models I tested on Sherlock in the /oak/stanford/groups/gorle/mattiafc/GPRModels folder.
 The best upstream database model TestID is
-`intensities`, while the best downstream database model TestID is `inflow_stresses`.
+`inflow_stresses`, while the best downstream database model TestID is `intensities`.

 ---